harry-maan/gmx_qk/README.md

 # gmx_qk
-gmx_qk is an automated bash workflow that enables users to execute simulations of **protein in water/protein-ligand complexes** with only a basic understanding of **UNIX or command-line tools**.
+The gmx_qk is an automated bash workflow that enables users to execute simulations of **protein in water/protein-ligand complexes** with only a basic understanding of **UNIX or command-line tools**.
 After receiving the input files and parameters, it starts the MD simulations in a matter of seconds, whereas a command-line-based protocol would take **20 to 30 minutes**.
 Through the use of **g_mmpbsa**, it acts as a bridge between the **MD engine** and **MM/PBSA-based binding free energy calculations** (gromacs version 2021.4)
+Additional functionality for **post-MD simulation trajectory analysis and Free Energy Landscape (FEL)** analysis has also been embedded
 Simplicity and lack of expertise in complicated tool installation or compilation processes, such as Gromacs command line-based utilities.
 Users are assisted in producing reproducible research outcomes by a single workflow.